 This European tour I’ve embarked on is particularly grueling.
 There will be days when I will give a talk, go to the airport immediately after, fly to another city and present the entire next day.
-Doing this on top of jet lag is impossible.
-So I decided to acclimate to the time zone and get centered again for three days in the countryside of France.
+Doing this on top of jet lag is too tall an order.
+So, I decided to acclimate to the time zone and get centered again for three days in the countryside of France.

 I have never been to this area of France.
 It is famous for its castles.
 There are castles everywhere.
 They are littered along the riversides like proud, lavish guardians of the land they lay claim to.
 And I have been touring them.
 I began on Wednesday with the Chateau de Chambord.
 The Chateau de Chambord was dreamed into creation starting in 1519 by king Francois I. It is an emblem of the French renaissance; an enormous country castle that is nearly held captive by the hunting woods and Sologne marshlands that surround it.
 It is the largest castle on the Loire river.
 I spent the day winding my way through the cross like design of the main building and the various wings.
 Touring the castle felt surreal due to the mental disorientation of jet lag.
 Jet lag makes you feel like your insides are made of melting wax that is dripping and pulling your internal structure apart, but in a downward motion.
 Your whole system (emotions, body and mind) protests like a toddler that has been taken off of the security of its schedule.
 It is wildly disrupted, but too dazed by the interesting, distracting and totally novel things that surround it to shut down and collapse.